1dv023/syllabus/exercises/README.md

 The assignments are divided in to separate levels, A, B and C where C is the most difficult level.
 You should always strive to complete at least level A and B.

+As a registred student on the course you should have been given a exercise repo where you can save your solutions.
+This is up to your self to handle this.
+The course management will NOT check your exercise repo.

 ***

 ##Rotten Tomatoes